Self-consistent secondary cosmic microwave background anisotropies and extragalactic foregrounds in the FLAMINGO simulations: Acknowledgements

 \section{Acknowledgements}

+The authors thank the anonymous referee for helpful suggestions which improved the paper.
 This work was supported by the Science and Technology Facilities Council (grant number ST/Y002733/1).
 This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 769130).
 This work used the DiRAC@Durham facility managed by the Institute for Computational Cosmology on behalf of the STFC DiRAC HPC Facility (\url{https://dirac.ac.uk/}).
 The equipment was funded by BEIS capital funding via STFC capital grants ST/K00042X/1, ST/P002293/1, ST/R002371/1 and ST/S002502/1, Durham University and STFC operations grant ST/R000832/1.
 DiRAC is part of the National e-Infrastructure.
 JCH is supported by STFC consolidated grant ST/X001075/1.